 She launched MDMflow, a lipstick line of bold, bright, highly pigmented colours designed to suit black women.

 MDMFlow takes its inspiration from the mid-nineties to early-Noughties hiphop videos that Florence grew up with, and features a range of lipsticks in richly pigmented shades of black, blue, orange and pink.

-Now 24, Florence’s lipstick line which she produces from her parents’ garden shed is being stocked in Topshop.
+Florence’s lipstick line which started producing from her parents’ garden shed is now being stocked in Topshop.

 In an interview with FEMAIL she says:

 ‘I was struck by the lack of choice there was for women with darker skin,’

 ‘Brands would bring out limited-edition capsule collections, but none of the make-up would suit me; the foundation wouldn’t be dark enough or the lipstick wouldn’t be bright enough.
 I always found it disappointing.’